 - a.
-The school has a First Aid office from which the school nurses work.
-There is a qualified nurse on duty from 08:00 to 17:30 every day that the school is open to pupils who is available to administer first aid, to deal with any accidents or emergencies, or to help if someone is taken ill.
-The school has a number of members of staff who are trained and qualified as First Aiders, who are capable of giving first aid if, for example, a pupil is injured during sport. - b.
-The school has a defibrillator that is kept in the School Office. - c.
-First aid boxes are placed in all the areas of the school where an accident is considered possible or likely (such as the Sports Hall and swimming pool).
-First aid boxes are always taken by staff when groups of pupils go out of school on organised trips or to participate in sporting events. - d.
+The school will endeavour, whenever possible, to support children with medical needs. - b.
+The school has a First Aid office from which a Welfare Officer and a qualified nurse work.
+The School Nurse or Welfare Officer is on duty from 08:00 to 17:30 every day the school is open to pupils and are available to administer first aid, deal with any accidents or emergencies, or help if someone is taken ill.
+The school also has a number of members of staff who are trained and qualified as First Aiders and Paediatric First Aiders, and are capable of giving first aid if, for example, a pupil is injured during sport or on an educational visit. - c.
+The school has a defibrillator that is kept in the School Office. - d.
+First aid boxes are placed in all the areas of the school where an accident is considered possible or likely (such as the Sports Hall, swimming pool, Science Lab, DT Workshop and Art Room).
+First aid boxes are always taken by staff when groups of pupils go out of school on organised trips or to participate in sporting events. - e.
 All new pupils (and staff) are given information on where to go for help in the event of an accident as part of their induction into the school.
-There are first aid notices around the school. - e.
-The school keeps records of all accidents and injuries, and has a procedure in place for ensuring that they are reviewed regularly in order, where possible, to minimise the likelihood of recurrence. - f.
-The school will always contact parents if their child suffers anything more than a trivial injury, or if he or she becomes unwell, or if there are any concerns about their health.
-Parents should not hesitate to contact the school at any time if they wish to discuss any concern that they may have relating to their childl's health.
-The school observes confidentiality in all health concerns. - g.
-The Governors and Headmaster accept their responsibility under the Health and Safety (First Aid) Regulations 1981 and acknowledge the importance of providing First Aid for employees, pupils and visitors within the school. - h.
-The Governors are committed to this procedure for reporting accidents and recognise their statutory duty to comply with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995.
+There are first aid notices around the school. - f.
+The school keeps records of all accidents and injuries, and has a procedure in place for ensuring that they are reviewed regularly in order, where possible, to minimise the likelihood of recurrence. - g.
+The school will always contact parents if their child suffers anything more than a minor injury, or if he or she becomes unwell, or if there are any concerns about their health.
+Parents should not hesitate to contact the school at any time if they wish to discuss any concern that they may have relating to their child's health.
+The school observes confidentiality in all health concerns. - h.
+The Governors and Headmaster accept their responsibility under the Health and Safety (First Aid) Regulations 1981 and acknowledge the importance of providing First Aid for employees, pupils and visitors within the school. - The Governors are committed to this procedure for reporting accidents and recognise their statutory duty to comply with the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995.